Rotation and Revolution - Definition, Advantages, FAQs

 Washing machine dryer:

 The dryer in a washing machine is little more than a basket spinner.
-It's a cylinder with a lot of holes on it.
+It's a cylinder with a lot of holes in it.
 The water is thrown out through the perforations when it spins (rotates) at high earth rotation speeds.

 Cream Separator:

 We use these devices to remove or separate the cream from the milk.
 These tubes resemble centrifuge tubes.
 When the creamed milk is poured into the bowls and spun at high earth rotation speeds, the heavier components of the milk flow outwards.
-The contents that are lighter or less heavy gravitate towards the centre.
+The contents that are lighter or less heavy gravitate towards the center.
 The dense skimmed milk settles on the outside, while the lighter cream settles in the middle.

-The Earth rotation's Revolution (speed of earth revolution)
+The Earth rotation's Revolution (speed of Earth revolution)

-Rotation and revolution of Planets
+Rotation and Revolution of Planets

 Planets